philipjamesk/p4/readme.md

 ...coming soon...

 ## Description
 This website is for taking online quizzes.
-It allows for
+It allows for users who are teachers to create and edit quizzes while non-teachers can only take quizzes and view their grades.

 ## Details for teaching team
 When the database is seeded there are four users that are created by default.